-Product Indication Delivery Status CaldolorTM Pain and Fever Injectable Phase III Acetadote® Acetaminophen Poisoning Injectable Marketed Kristalose® Chronic and Acute Constination Oral Solution Marketed
+Product Indication Delivery Status Amelior® Pain and Fever Injectable Phase III Acetadote [®] Acetaminophen Poisoning Injectable Marketed Kristalose® Chronic and Acute Constipation Oral Solution Marketed

-Caldolor, our lead pipeline candidate, is an intravenous formulation of ibuprofen.
-We completed our clinical program to support FDA approval of the product in 2008 and are pursuing regulatory approval.
+Amelior, our lead pipeline candidate, is an intravenous formulation of ibuprofen currently in Phase III clinical trials.
+We expect to complete our clinical program to support regulatory approval of the product in early 2008 and are preparing to submit our new drug application, or NDA, to the FDA for review.
 There currently are no injectable products approved for sale in the United States for the treatment of both pain and fever.
-If we receive FDA approval for Caldolor on our current projected timeline, we believe Caldolor would be the first injectable product available for the treatment of both pain and fever in the United States.
-If approved, we plan to market Caldolor in the United States through our existing hospital sales force and internationally through alliances with marketing partners.
-We believe Caldolor currently represents our most significant product opportunity.
+If we complete clinical development and receive FDA approval for Amelior on our current projected timeline, we believe Amelior would be the first injectable product available for the treatment of both pain and fever in the United States.
+If approved, we plan to market Amelior in the United States through our existing hospital sales force and internationally through alliances with marketing partners.
+We believe Amelior currently represents our most significant product opportunity.

 According to IMS Health, the U.S. market for injectable analgesics, or pain relievers, exceeded \$302 million, or 471 million units, in 2007.
 This market consists primarily of generic opioids and the non-steroidal anti-inflammatory drug ketorolac.
 Despite having a poor safety profile, usage of ketorolac has grown from approximately 38 million units in 2003, or 7% of the market, to approximately 45 million units in 2007, or 10% of the market, according to IMS Health.
-Injectable opioids such as morphine and meperidine accounted for approximately 427 million units sold in 2007.
+Injectable opioids such as morphine and meperidine accounted for approximately 427 million units on 2007.
 While opioids are widely used for acute pain management, they are associated with a variety of side effects including sedation, nausea, vomiting, headache, cognitive impairment and respiratory depression.
-Based on the results of our clinical studies to date, we believe Caldolor represents a potentially safer alternative to ketorolac, the only non-opioid injectable pain relief drug available in the U.S. There is currently no approved injectable treatment for fever in the
+Based on the results of our clinical studies to date, we believe Amelior represents a potentially safer alternative to ketorolac, the only non-opioid injectable pain relief drug available in the U.S. There is currently no approved injectable treatment for fever in the U.S.

 Acetadote is the only intravenous formulation of N-acetylcysteine, or NAC, approved in the U.S. for the treatment of acetaminophen poisoning.
 Though safe at recommended doses, acetaminophen can cause liver damage with excessive use.
-Acetaminophen overdose is the most common cause of acute liver failure in adults in the U.S. According to the American Association of Poison Control Centers' National Poison Data System, acetaminophen was the leading cause of toxic drug ingestions reported to poison control centers in the U.S. in 2007.
+Acetaminophen overdose is the most common cause of acute liver failure in adults in the U.S. According to the American Association of Poison Control Centers' National Poison Data System, acetaminophen was the leading cause of toxic drug ingestions reported to poison control centers in the U.S. in 2006.

 NAC is accepted worldwide as the standard of care for treating acetaminophen overdose, which is well-documented and is supported by a 2005 article in volume 17 of Current Opinion in Pediatrics.
 Until our 2004 launch of Acetadote, the only FDA-approved form of NAC available in the U.S. was an oral preparation.
 Medical literature suggests that, for a number of patients, IV treatment is the only reasonable route of administration due to nausea and vomiting associated with the administration of oral NAC for acetaminophen overdose.
 Sales of Acetadote have increased consistently since we launched the product in June 2004.
-According to Wolters Kluwer Health Source{TM} Pharmaceutical Audit Suite, Acetadote sales to hospitals grew 42% from 2006 to 2007.
+According to Wolters Kluwer Health SourceTM Pharmaceutical Audit Suite, Acetadote sales to hospitals grew 42% from 2006 to 2007.
 Total sales to hospitals in 2007 were \$18.3 million.
-We believe that we can continue to expand market share, and that our Acetadote sales and marketing platform should help facilitate the anticipated launch of Caldolor.
+We believe that we can continue to expand market share, and that our Acetadote sales and marketing platform should help facilitate the anticipated launch of Amelior.